Is cosine similarity always the best choice for text embedding search?

 Three most common distance functions

-Let’s focus on the most common distance functions:
+Here are the three most common distance functions:

 - Cosine similarity